 If there’s an above-average amount of carbon dioxide in the air you’re breathing, you’ll begin to notice some side effects, including decreased productivity, headaches, difficulty making decisions, drowsiness, and difficulty sleeping.

 Luckily, lowering the levels of CO2 in your home is as easy letting some air in.
-Opening windows, sleeping with your door open, or buying a few air cleaning plants will keep a healthy amount of carbon dioxide in your air.
+Opening windows, turning on air filters or sleeping with your door open will keep a healthy amount of carbon dioxide in your air.

 4. Be Mindful of Humidity

 Humidity plays an important role in your overall comfort, and too high or low humidity can cause health problems.
 You are the most comfortable when the relative humidity of the air around you is between 20 percent and 60 percent.

 If your indoor humidity climbs above 60 percent, you begin to risk mold and mildew growth in your home.
 On the other hand, if your indoor humidity is below 20 percent, you’ll start to experience eye, nose, skin, and throat irritation.
 If you wear contact lenses, they can become irritated when the humidity is too low.

 5. Let Your Temperature Work for You